protocolbuffers/protocolbuffers.github.io/content/reference/rust/rust-generated.md

 ## Extensions (proto2 only) {#extensions}

 A Rust API for extensions is currently a work in progress.
-Follow this bug to track the progress: b/334153030.
 Extension fields will be maintained through parse/serialize, and in a C++ interop case any extensions set will be retained if the message is accessed from Rust (and propagated in the case of a message copy or merge).